e6quisitory/rt-weekend/README.md

 The comments in the commits are quite rich with explanations of concepts, bugs and how I fixed them, more renders, etc. Feel free to have a look.

 ## Build Instructions
-I'm compiling and running on a 2012 MacBook Air, with MacOS Monterey.
+I'm doing this project on a 2012 MacBook Air, with MacOS Monterey.
 I'm compiling using g++ like so:
 ```
 g++ -std=c++17 main.cpp
 ```